multisynq/react-together/contributing/TERMS_AND_CONDITIONS.md

-Contributing to ReactTogether: Terms and Conditions
+Contributing to React Together: Terms and Conditions
 ================================================

-**Important**: submitting any contributions to the ReactTogether project implies your **full acceptance of these terms**, including the *"ReactTogether Individual Contributor License Agreement"* detailed at the end.
+**Important**: submitting any contributions to the React Together project implies your **full acceptance of these terms**, including the *"React Together Individual Contributor License Agreement"* detailed at the end.

 Who can contribute?
 -------------------